lyteword/chspurgeon-tod/volume-5/psalm-105.md

 **Verse 25. **

-1\.The natural hatred of the world to the church.
+1\.
+The natural hatred of the world to the church.

-2\.God's permitting it to be shown.
+2\.
+God's permitting it to be shown.
 When?
 Why?

-3\.The subtle manner in which this enmity seeks its object.
+3\.
+The subtle manner in which this enmity seeks its object.

 **Verse 32.** *He gave them hail for rain.* Judgment substituted for mercy.